 Centipede vs. Millipede

-You can tell the difference between a centipede and a millipede by leg count.
+You can tell the difference by leg count.
 A centipede has only one pair of legs per body segment, whereas millipedes have two pairs per segment.
 Centipedes bite and release a venom that can be a health threat to young children or people with venom allergies.

 Millipedes don't bite, aren't poisonous, and don't pose a threat to humans.
 However, some species secrete chemicals to protect themselves from predators.
 The secretions can cause skin irritation.
 In most cases, however, they will roll into a ball and rely on their hard shell for protection.